nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 }
 ```

-The method is now generic enough to be re-used to send / retrieve various information to / from the engine.
+The method is now generic enough to be re-used to send/retrieve various information to/from the engine.

 ## (Re)use the `command(...)` method to get the best engine move